5/8/2025

 Chief Financial Officer

-No, in the scenes to find prepared remarks, you know, there was some obviously disruption to the business over the course of a couple of week period.
+No. You'll see in Stefan's prepared remarks, you know, there was some, obviously, disruption to the business over the course of a couple-week period.
 That's all behind us now.
-The teams did a super job being able to work their way through it and get us back up and running.
-We we don't expect it to have a material impact on the financial results for the quarter, so we're we're all systems go.
+The teams did a super job being able to work their way through it and get us back up and running. we don't expect it to have a material impact on the financial results for the quarter, so we're all systems go.

 speaker